Skip to Content

 Creeks and Stream Gravels

-Creeks and stream gravels are a rockhound’s treasure chest because you never know what you might find in them, and topaz is no exception.
-Since this mineral is heavy and hard, you might not find it in its original host as the water carries it in rivers or near river banks.
+Creeks and stream gravels are a rockhound’s treasure chest because you never know what you’ll find there, and Topaz is no exception.
+Because this mineral is heavy and hard, it may not be found in its natural habitat because water transports it through rivers or along river banks.

-Here, the specimen will sink but end up in gravel piles where plenty of other stones are naturally deposited.
-It would help if you also explored the nearby sand bars, cut banks, or riverside plants because, during floods, topaz specimens can wash up in these areas.
+Here, the specimen will sink but end up in gravel piles where many other stones are naturally deposited.
+Topaz specimens can wash up on nearby sand bars, cut banks, or riverside plants during floods, so investigating these areas would also be beneficial.

 TIP: Can you imagine that glaciers shaped some river rocks?
-Find out why river rocks and smooth and round in the article below:
+Find out why river rocks are smooth and round in the article below:

 River Rocks: This Makes Them Smooth and Round (How & Where)